-Work with academic experts in human computer interaction
+Work with thought leaders and academic experts in human computer interaction

 Most Relevant Research Interests